-Community of Buckridge reaches out to Feds for help with West Fraser road - BC Local News
+Community of Buckridge reaches out to feds for help with West Fraser Road - BC Local News

 Many stretches of the road were eroded during a period of high water levels in spring of 2018 on a section approximately 17 kilometres south of Quesnel.

-The meeting could not have been more timely as one of the first big dumps of snow blanketed the detour the community has to use in order to get to jobs and schools in Quesnel.
+The meeting could not have been more timely, as one of the first big dumps of snow blanketed the detour the community has to use in order to get to jobs and schools in Quesnel that very morning.

-Wall says he left his home at around 10:30 a.m and arrived at the top of Webster Lake Road around 11:00 a.m., noting there was no sign of plowing up until that point.
-It was concerning to him, as the Ministry of Transportation (MOT) had promised a day and a night shift worker to ensure the roads were passable.
+Wall says he left his home at around 10:30 a.m. and arrived at the top of Webster Lake Road around 11:00 a.m., noting there was no sign of plowing up until that point.
+It was concerning to him, as the Ministry of Transportation and Infrastructure (MOTI) had promised a day and a night shift worker to ensure the roads were passable.

 “It turns out there was a plow truck right at the junction of Garner Road and Webster Lake Road.
 However, he had been in the ditch since 7:30 in the morning,” he says.